aspose-font/Aspose.Font-Documentation/net/getting-started/what-is-font/_index.md

 ![Glyph @ in different fonts](Glyphs.png)

 **Typeface** - is a specific design of a font.
 It has size, weight, width, slope, and other variations.
 It is often confused with the term “font”.
 The point is that fonts have particular(fixed) parameters.
 So the difference is in having variations.
 Therefore every variation in a typeface is an individual font.
-The term Typeface is also often mixed up with the type/font family.
+The term "typeface" is also often mixed up with the type/font family.

 **Font family** is a group of related, similar in design typefaces.
 The members of a family have a common name.